-I went home, hopped on google and found some pretty scary information!
+I went home, hopped on google, and found some pretty overwhelming information!
 So with that, I figured I should probably take that birth control she gave me.
 In hindsight, I feel that I should have been monitored more closely.
 I didn’t even know the side effects of birth control like the potential mood swings, weight gain, etc. Everyone else was on it, so I thought it would be fine.
 Luckily nothing serious happened, but I still had questions…what was actually going on?

-That was a miserable experience, it worsened my mood, made my cravings worse and delayed my period even more!
-But cutting out gluten and dairy actually helped me feel better…my skin cleared, I was less bloated, less fatigued, and my water retention reduce significantly.
+That was a miserable experience, it worsened my mood, made my cravings worse, and delayed my period even more!
+But cutting out gluten and dairy actually helped me feel better…my skin cleared, I was less bloated, less fatigued, and my water retention reduced significantly.
 I didn’t feel puffy and uncomfortable in my own skin, it was amazing progress!
 Don’t get me wrong, it wasn’t easy at first, but when I saw the benefits…I was all in!

 Of course, my PCOS journey doesn’t end there.
 There are multiple components to PCOS weight loss.
 Although my diet was less inflammatory, I was still working out like crazy.
-I used to go to kickboxing almost every day, sometimes twice a day!
+I used to go kickboxing almost every day, sometimes twice a day!
 My stress hormones were running wild and it was affecting my blood sugar and carb cravings.

 One of my naturopathic doctors even told me I needed to “just relax!” and stop working out so much.
 Stop studying for hours instead of sleeping.
 Stop stressing and meditate more.
 It was the first time someone seriously sat me down and said something like that, and I listened.
-I swapped out kickboxing for yoga, set boundaries on when to study and when to relax and started prioritizing my mental health.
-The next thing I knew, my grades were going up, my brain was less foggy, I just felt happier.
+I swapped out kickboxing for yoga, set boundaries on when to study and when to relax, and started prioritizing my mental health.
+The next thing I knew, my grades were going up, my brain was less foggy, and I just felt happier.

 Once I finished college at Chapman University, I went to grad school to study nutrition.
 I was working as a nutritionist at a meal prep delivery company, where I would create menus and nutrition labels.
 It was truly the perfect job for me at the time, not only was I happy in my position but I was also getting free food!
 It was perfectly portioned out, which really helped me learn what a proper portion size looked like.
 You would be surprised what 3oz of steak looks like when it’s weighed and portioned out!
-It’s great to track your meals temporarily like this just to learn what proper portions look like.
+It’s great to track your meals temporarily like this just to learn what portions look like.